Sarah has a PhD in classical civilisation from Swansea University. She continues to write on the ancient world and other topics.

 Prometheus is supposed to have married a mortal woman called Asia and with her to have had a son called Deucalion.
 Deucalion married his cousin Pyrrha, who was the daughter of Epimetheus and Pandora, the first mortal woman.
 Zeus was said to have created Pandora as a further expression of anger at Prometheus.
 She came to her marriage with Epimetheus with a jar containing all manner of evils and sorrows such as sickness, old age and death.
 Unable to restrain her curiousity, Pandora opened the jar and unleashed all these evils on the world.

-As Decualion and Pyrrha were late to be the only survivors of a flood sent by Zeus, Prometheus is, indirectly the ancestor of us all.
+As Decualion and Pyrrha later became the only survivors of a flood sent by Zeus, Prometheus is, indirectly the ancestor of us all.

 SarahLMaguire (author) from UK on June 02, 2015: